 Postpartum recovery generally lasts 6 weeks, even if you've had an easy delivery.
 While the majority of postpartum symptoms subside after a week or so, other symptoms such perineal pain, sore nipples and backaches may last for a bit longer.

-Here is our round up of our favorite must have postpartum essentials to help you speed up your postpartum recovery.
+Here is our round up of our favorite must have postpartum essentials to help speed up your postpartum recovery.

 POSTPARTUM ESSENTIALS BASKET CHECKLIST